THE CMU HONORS SCHOLAR PROGRAM...

 Awarded to 130 outstanding high school seniors and covers 100 percent of tuition (up to 36 credits a year) for four years.
 Its four-year value is approximately $52,000

-The minimum eligibility requirements to compete for a Centralis Honors Scholarship, and therefore a seat in the 2016 Honors Program first year class, are a 3.7 high school GPA and a 27 ACT.
-Competitors must apply to CMU, register for and attend the Centralis Honors Scholarship Competition in fall 2015 on CMU's campus, and complete the Centralis Honors Scholarship Application.
+The minimum eligibility requirements to compete for a Centralis Honors Scholarship, and therefore a seat in the 2016 Honors Program first year class, are a 3.7 high school GPA and a 1220 SAT (old scoring) or 1290 SAT (new scoring) OR an ACT of 27.
+Competitors must apply to CMU, register for and attend the Centralis Honors Scholarship Competition in fall 2016 on CMU's campus, and complete the Centralis Honors Scholarship Application.
 At the competition applicants will write an impromptu essay that will count as part of their overall application.
 To reserve your place at the competition you must apply to CMU and register online at cmich.edu/centralis or by phone at (989)-774-3076.
 Once you register for the competition you will receive an electronic link to the Centralis Honors Scholarship Application which you will download and bring with you to the competition.

 is an Honors Scholar?